wildfly-extras/creaper/README.md

 The latest and greatest released version is __`0.9.6`__.

-If you are in a non-Maven environment, you can build a Creaper uberjar that includes all the dependencies.
-Just run `mvn clean verify`.

 Creaper follows [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html) (aka _SemVer_) for versioning and also as a compatibility promise.